afl5c/read_line/README.md

  - double-press esc - Erase Line

 The exact history behavior is slighly different than libreadline.
 The first history entry is a blank line and over-navigation will just rotate instead of sounding a bell.
+Also, duplicate consecutive history items are not saved.

 A double escape clears the line, which makes it consistent with Windows-style console behavior.